l7mp/learning-go/99-labs/03-splitdim/README.md

 1. Implement the HTTP handler for the `/api/accounts` API, i.e., the `AccountListHandler` function in `main.go`.
 This function should should implement the following steps:
    - check that the request uses the HTTP GET method (already done),
    - log the request,
-   - call `accountList, err := db.AccountList()` to obtain the current list of user accounts and balances from the data layer (an `[]api.Accuunt` slice) (this will currently call the placeholder, we will implement this in the next step),
+   - call `accountList, err := db.AccountList()` to obtain the current list of user accounts and balances from the data layer, where the resultant `accountList` is of type `[]api.Account` (this will currently call the placeholder, we will implement this in the next step),
    - return HTTP 500 error status (`http.StatusInternalServerError`) if something went wrong and write the error message into the response body,
    - marshal the returned `accountList` to JSON and return HTTP 500 error status (`http.StatusInternalServerError`) if this fails,
    - set the HTTP response header `Content-Type` to `application/json`,
    - write the JSON data into the HTTP response body,
    - if all went well, return HTTP 200 (`http.StatusOK`).

-1. Implement the ``db.AccountList()` call from the above.
+1. Implement the `db.AccountList()` call from the above.
 This will require extending the below function in the `pkg/db/local` package:

    ``` go
    func (db *localDB) AccountList() ([]api.Account, error) { ... }